HasangerGames/suroi-wiki/app/(wiki)/weapons/throwables/articles/frag_grenade.md

   - This will force your opponents out of cover into the zone, where you can finish them off using a long-ranged weapon.
   - Grenade spamming can also be used to make a quick escape from a fight, since it stops opponents from following you.
 - You can use the explosive power of the Grenade to launch other grenades, which can be used to damage opponents.
-  - This also works on loot.
-Launching loot out of reach of your opponents can be effective in the end game.
+  - This also works on loot; launching loot out of reach of your opponents can be effective in the end game.
   - However, make sure to stand back as the grenades can be launched by each other, possibly in your direction depending on the order of the explosions.

 ### Grenade Boosting (WIP)